craicic/p10-library-batch/README.md

 ## Description

-Batch's mission is to call the web service to get all users that have a late loan, then send a reminder mail to all those users.
+Batch's mission is to call the web service to get all users that have a late loan, then send a reminder mail to each of those users.

 ## Technologies